Alan Jones in the March 74B at Brands Hatch in July 1974.Copyright Gerald Swan 2007. Used with permission.

 Key:

-Available in draft Not organised as a series
+Not organised as a series No events held

 Similar formula (see notes below)

-A series of races were held in Ireland to 1600cc rules from 1967 until the formal adoption of Formula Atlantic in 1974.
+A series of races were held in Ireland to 1600cc rules in 1967 and this remained a class of Irish racing alongside F2 until the adoption of Formula Atlantic in 1974.
 Australian National Formula 2 was for 1600cc cars from 1969 onwards, firstly to F2 rules, then for twin-cams and later using single-cam engines such as the VW Golf.
 Races in South East Asia were generally limited to 1600cc from 1973 onwards until the Macau GP formally adopted Formula Pacific in 1977.
+After the 1979 season, South Africa moved to Mazda engines and continued with that local flavour of Atlantic until 1985.